Giovannina Franchi: Life

 Giovannina Franchi was born on 24 June 1807 in Como as the second of seven children to the magistrate Giovanni Franchi and Giuseppina Maza; she was born into one of Como's wealthiest families.
 Her brothers were Antonio and Pietro and Luigi while her sisters were Carolina and Angela and Giuseppa.
 Her baptism was celebrated on 25 June 1807.
 Franchi commenced her education in 1814 at the San Carlo boarding school that the Visitation Sisters ran and she was there until 1824.
 Franchi received her Confirmation on 11 May 1818 and later completed her studies in 1824.
+At the age of 18, she devoted herself to teaching catechism and to charitable works.

 In 1840 she became betrothed but her fiancé (who was an older man) died due to a disease not long after the engagement.
 In 1842 her childless uncle Carlo Andrea Franchi divided his estate among his nieces and nephews and she received 3000 liras.
 It was around 1846 that she met for the first time Gian Abbondio Crotti (the Como Cathedral canon) who became her spiritual director and close collaborator.
 Her mother died in 1849 and her father soon followed in 1852 which came all of a sudden with little warning; her father had bequeathed 32 000 lires to her but was concerned about her unmarried status so had his two sons Antonio and Pietro take care of her.
+She put her fortune at the service of the needy, providing home care to those who would not be accepted in hospital.

 On 27 September 1853 – alongside Nina Luigia Allegri and other companions Lucrezia Schiavetti and Anna Maria Poletti – she established the Suore Infermiere dell'Addolorata; diocesan approval for the order came later on 25 December 1862 from the Bishop of Como Carlo Marzorati.
 Her order's mission suffered a slight setback in late 1856 with Crotti's death which forced Franchi to assume greater control and direction of her order.
 Franchi assumed the religious habit for the first time on 21 November 1858.

 In 1866 her health began to decline and it was at this time that she drew up her last will in anticipation of her death.
-Franchi died of smallpox on 23 February 1872 at 5:30am after contracting the disease in the summer of 1871 while tending to victims of the disease; her funeral was celebrated the next morning.
-Her remains were exhumed in 1935 but were discovered not to have been preserved but rather decomposed.
+Franchi died of smallpox on 23 February 1872 at 5:30am after contracting the disease in the summer of 1871 while tending to victims of the disease.
+Her funeral was celebrated the next morning.
 In 2008 her order had 81 religious in nine houses and it had expanded to both Switzerland and Argentina.
 The order later received the papal decree of praise from Pope Pius XI on 25 January 1935 and official papal approval on 8 June 1942 from Pope Pius XII; the order was aggregated to the Order of Friars Minor Capuchin on 16 July 1942.